 CSU Systemwide Revenue Bond Program

-5 CCR § 42500(c) permits auxiliary organizations to engage in financing activities as needed to fulfill their mission consistent with the educational mission of the campus and pursuant to procedures issued by the trustees.
+5 CCR § 42500(c) permits auxiliary organizations to engage in financing activities as needed to fulfill their mission consistent with the educational mission of the university and pursuant to procedures issued by the trustees.
 The trustees have established the CSU Policy for Financing Activities that includes policy for auxiliary organizations.
 This policy establishes that capital outlay projects of auxiliary organizations shall be financed through the CSU system-wide revenue bond program.
 See Financing and Debt Management Policy; Project Development and the Systemwide Revenue Bond Program.

 Real Property Development Projects